Urea

 Urea, also called carbamide (because it is a diamide of carbonic acid), is an organic compound with chemical formula CO(NH2)2.
 This amide has two amino groups (−NH2) joined by a carbonyl functional group (−C(=O)−).
 It is thus the simplest amide of carbamic acid.

 Urea serves an important role in the cellular metabolism of nitrogen-containing compounds by animals and is the main nitrogen-containing substance in the urine of mammals.
-Urea is Neo-Latin, from French urée, from Ancient Greek οὖρον 'urine', itself from Proto-Indo-European *h₂worsom.
+The word urea is Neo-Latin, from French urée, from Ancient Greek οὖρον 'urine'.